 'A picture is worth a thousand words', they say.
 It can add volumes to a content piece, whether it's an article, a research paper or marketing collateral.
 It is the most common go-to format for most designers in today’s digital world.
 However, there are illustrations too with their countless styles which can be highly beneficial for a design strategy.
 They can tell your brand’s story by using vivid imagination to shape your audience’s response.

-So, how do you decide which one to choose for your business when they each have their own constraints and advantages?
+So, how do you decide between illustration vs image which one to choose for your business when they each have their own constraints and advantages?

 In this blog, let’s look at both the visual formats and discover how best to use them.

 When Can Images Work Best for Your Business?

 By nature, photos are more realistic and grounded.
 If you are selling a specific product, it makes more sense to depict it in a literal way through photos.
 Most big companies avoid using illustrations to sell products such as food or clothing to establish a real connection with their customers at large.
 For example, if you are a mobile phone company it’s best to put images of the phone models you sell instead of using illustrations.
 This helps build peace of mind and reliability for users.